norman-thomas/homebridge-particle-io/README.md

 As you all know in the new version of [Homebridge](https://github.com/nfarina/homebridge), the plugin architecture is changed.
 In new Homebridge, plugins are published through NPM with name starts with *homebridge-*.
 Users can install the plugin using NPM.

 My previous example of Particle and Homebridge uses old plugin architecture.
 I have been thinking for a long time to upgrade my previous plugin to the new architecture.
 But because of many reasons it is delayed.
-Luckily last week I was able to complete and plublish to NPM.
+Luckily last week I was able to complete and publish to NPM.

 You can install it using NPM like all other modules, you can install using:

 `npm install -g homebridge-particle`.

-In this version, I have made some changes from the older vresion.
+In this version, I have made some changes from the older version.
 Mainly the plugin is now a Homebridge Platform.
 Also in this version accessories are defined in `config.json` file.
 The plugin loads the accessories from the `config.json` file and create accessory dynamically.
-A a sample configuration file is like:
+A sample configuration file is like:

     {
         "bridge": {